- Best Practices

 BIMI might just be the thing that helps get those last few senders through the DMARC door, and it’ll be a big blow to spammers.
 If a cool little logo can help senders become more secure and hurt spammers at the same time, I am 100% on board with that.

-Now that I’ve given you a brief overview of what BIMI is, you should join myself, JT, Eric, and 250ok tomorrow for our webinar: Combatting Email Fraud & Building Your Brand with BIMI!
-We’ll be covering a little of what talked about here, as well as our predictions for BIMI over time.
-If you’ve got questions, bring them to us!
-We’re excited to get going tomorrow.
+Now that I’ve given you a brief overview of what BIMI is, check out our recording of one of our webinars: Combatting Email Fraud & Building Your Brand with BIMI!
+We covered a little of what I talked about here, as well as my predictions for BIMI in the future.
+If you still have any questions, feel free to leave them in the comments of this post.